Medici Summer School

 As such, organizations and organizational practices influence inequality at different stages of the employment process, given that employers manage hiring and job assignments, training and development possibilities, compensation, and promotion and termination processes.
 Consequently, the distribution of resources and opportunities in society cannot be fully understood without paying attention to the role that organizations and their practices and key organizational members play in contemporary stratification processes and employment outcomes.

-Thanks to Chiara Bottausci, HEC Paris PhD student, please find HERE this 8th edition day by day plus learning points!
+Thanks to Chiara Bottausci, HEC Paris PhD student!

 Held in Florence, Italy, on June 1-6, the program of the 2014 edition focused on deviance and deviants.
 Whereas conformity, consistency, stability, “typecasting”, imprinting, and isomorphic pressures are powerful, it is deviants and deviance behaviors that underlie change and dynamism.